mangh/Metrology/Docs/UserGuide.md

 As you may have noticed in the source code of previous examples, there is a way to completely eliminate the performance degradation without major changes to the source code - albeit at the cost of not being able to detect dimensional inconsistencies.

-The key idea of this solution is to force the compiler to replace - on the fly - all references to unit structures with references to the corresponding primitive number types, so that, for example, the following excerpt:
+The key idea here is to force the compiler to replace - on the fly - all references to unit structures with references to the corresponding primitive numeric types, so that, for example, the following excerpt:
 ```C#
 Meter distance = (Meter)306.0;          // 306 m
 Second duration = (Second)8.5;          // 8,5 s